 By taking advantage of the DFS scheme, households can enjoy considerable savings on electricity bills.
-In addition, running appliances during off peak times can help alleviate strain on the grid, meaning that households have access to a more reliable energy source.
-This can be especially beneficial during days of extreme weather, such as heatwaves or storms.
-Finally, running appliances at off peak times greatly lowers the risk of electrical fires and other accidents, as the chances of overloading circuits is significantly reduced.
+In addition, running appliances during off-peak times can help alleviate strain on the grid, meaning that households have access to a more reliable energy source.
+This can be especially beneficial during days of extreme weather, such as heat waves or storms.
+Finally, running appliances at off-peak times greatly lowers the risk of electrical fires and other accidents, as the chances of overloading circuits are significantly reduced.

 For added peace of mind, consider investing in surge protectors to ensure that your appliances are protected when running during off-peak hours.
 Surge protectors can help safeguard against power surges that may cause serious damage to electrical equipment.

 What can I do if my supplier is not offering the DFS?

 If your energy supplier is not offering the Demand Flexibility Service (DFS), you still have some options to reduce your energy bills.
 Many suppliers give customers discounts if they agree to turn off their appliances for a short time, like during peak hours.
 Other suppliers offer time-of-use tariffs, which charge more for energy used during peak times and less for energy used during off-peak times.

 What types of appliances can be controlled with The DFS?

 The Demand Flexibility Service is designed to work with any appliance, from washing machines and dishwashers to ovens and tumble dryers.
 It’s important to check with your energy supplier to make sure that your particular model of the appliance is compatible with the system.

 What are some other ways I can make my home more efficient?